seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 **GRATIANO**
 Well, do you so; let not me take him, then;
-For if I do, I’ll mar the young clerk’s pen.
+For if I do, I'll mar the young clerk's pen.

 **ANTONIO**
 I am the unhappy subject of these quarrels.